Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents

 \section{Abstract}

-Large Language Model agents have begun to appear as personal assistants, customer service bots, and clinical aides.
+LLM agents have begun to appear as personal assistants, customer service bots, and clinical aides.
 While these applications deliver substantial operational benefits, they also require continuous access to sensitive data, which increases the likelihood of unauthorized disclosures.
-This study proposes an auditing framework for conversational privacy that quantifies and audits these risks.
-The proposed Conversational Manipulation for Privacy Leakage (CMPL) {framework}, is an iterative probing strategy designed to stress-test agents that enforce strict privacy directives.
-Rather than focusing solely on a single disclosure event, CMPL simulates realistic multi-turn interactions to systematically uncover latent vulnerabilities.
-Our evaluation on diverse domains, data modalities, and safety configurations demonstrate the auditing framework's ability to reveal privacy {risks} that {are not deterred by} existing single-turn defenses.
+Moreover, these disclosures go beyond mere explicit disclosure, leaving open avenues for gradual manipulation or sidechannel information leakage.
+This study proposes an auditing framework for conversational privacy that quantifies an agent's susceptibility to these risks.
+The proposed Conversational Manipulation for Privacy Leakage (CMPL) {framework} is designed to stress-test agents that enforce strict privacy directives against an iterative probing strategy.
+Rather than focusing solely on a single disclosure event or purely explicit leakage, CMPL simulates realistic multi-turn interactions to systematically uncover latent vulnerabilities.
+Our evaluation on diverse domains, data modalities, and safety configurations demonstrates the auditing framework's ability to reveal privacy {risks} that {are not deterred by} existing single-turn defenses, along with an in-depth longitudinal study of the temporal dynamics of leakage, strategies adopted by adaptive adversaries, and the evolution of adversarial beliefs about sensitive targets.
 In addition to introducing CMPL as a diagnostic tool, the paper delivers (1) an auditing procedure grounded in quantifiable risk metrics and (2) an open benchmark for evaluation of conversational privacy across agent implementations.
-The benchmark is provided at \repo.